 Working with 1 piece at a time, roll a 12-14 inch-long ropes and set them at your 12 o’clock to rest.
 Roll them all into ropes then shape.

 Fold into an unfinished figure 8 then lifting the open ends twist twice and lay going back to the circle end opening.
 Shape into a pretzel.

 Press the ends down to form a pretzel shape the best you can.
 Press center of the twist to adhere to the rest of the pretzel.
 Gently lift and place on a greased baking sheet.
 Cover.
 Repeat with the remaining dough pieces, fitting 6 pretzels per baking sheet.

 Allow the shaped pretzels to rise again in a warm place until almost doubled in volume.
 About 15 to 20 minutes.

 Meanwhile, preheat the oven to 425°F degrees.

-Stir the baking soda into the boiling water careful not to overspill – the water will foam up with baking soda is added.
+Reduce to a simmer.
+Stir the baking soda carefully, not to overspill.
+The water will foam up with baking soda is added.